Toulimen, I did not say the ancestors ate soup on Independence

 Toulimen keep in mind the ceremony in Bois-Caiman was a "Gumbo/gonbo" meaning a souper/dinner, which whites and foreigners refer to as "voodoo."

-Topic: Why Haitians eat Bouillon on Saturday?
+The topic is: Why Haitians eat Bouillon on Saturday?